The A-Z of Damp & Timber from Atlantis Damp Proofing and Timber Specialists – H is for Hygroscopic Salts

-In this episode of The A-Z of Damp from Atlantis Damp & Timber Proofing Specialists Ltd, H is for…… Hygroscopic Salts and re plastering a damp wall.
+In this episode of The A-Z of Damp from Atlantis Damp & Timber Proofing Specialists , H is for…… Hygroscopic Salts and re plastering a damp wall.

 What are Hygroscopic Salts?

-When dampness has been rising from in the wall in your propety for some time, the soluble salts (mainly Chloride and Nitrates) become concentrated where the water evaporates from the wall.
+When dampness has been rising from in the wall in your property for some time, the soluble salts (mainly Chloride and Nitrates) become concentrated where the water evaporates from the wall.
 These deposits of salts are Hygroscopic.
 This means they attract the everyday moisture found in your home.
 This ‘dampness’ is not caused by water rising up the capillaries of the building materials.
-It is due to the dampness in the walls evaporating to the surface, and leaving the tell tale tide mark.
+It is due to the dampness in the walls evaporating to the surface and leaving the telltale tide mark.

 Why is my plaster work marked?

 Your wall plaster can act almost like blotting paper and can be highly susceptible to both internal and external sources of damp or moisture.
 Wall plaster becomes contaminated with dampness from walls, floors and the atmosphere.
 The presence of a damp stain or salting on the surface of your plaster work is a sure sign that something is going on that needs professional investigation.

 There are many reasons for the appearance of damp such as rising damp, penetrating damp or condensation.
 The key to dealing with your damp plaster is to identify the source of moisture and rectify it wherever possible.
 Once the source of moisture has been dealt with you may need to consider the replacement of the wall plaster, either in a like material or by selection of an appropriate remedial system.

 Can I install a DPC without re- plastering determines the success of Damp proofing?